cockpit-project/cockpit/pkg/machines/README.md

 The `providerContext` passed to the `init()` function as an argument consists of:

     providerContext = {
-        defaultProvider, // next provider in the chain (Libvirt) React, // React library to be shared between parent code and plugged provider reduxStore, // Redux Store object created by parent application, there should be only one per application exportedActionCreators, // common redux action creators
+        React, // React library to be shared between parent code and plugged provider reduxStore, // Redux Store object created by parent application, there should be only one per application exportedActionCreators, // common redux action creators